jahaltom/mtDNA-Pre-term-birth-association-/README.md

-## Check for mtDNA haplogroup association with nDNA PCA clusters.
+## Check for mtDNA haplogroup association with nDNA PCA clusters (checking for assortative mating).
-To determine whether the nDNA PCA clusters correlated with the mtDNA haplogroups due to assortative mating;

 ### Discretize PCA components into clusters and Calculate Cohen's Kappa